How to Buy the Best Electric Heater

 Many of the more expensive models come with extra features, as well as looking a bit smarter looking than cheaper heaters.
 Scroll down to see a round-up of the most common features you should look out for.

 The good news is that our extensive lab tests of electric heaters have shown that you don't have to spend hundreds to get a model that heats quickly and efficiently.
-Our latest electric heater tests uncovered an excellent model for less than £60 that beat heaters more than double the price to make our Best Buy portable heaters list.
+Our latest electric heater tests uncovered an excellent model for less than £60 that beat heaters more than double the price to make our best portable heaters list.

 Our latest electric heater tests uncovered an excellent model that beat heaters more than double its price